benpigchu/pikablog.generator/README.md

 #pikablog.generator
 The data generator for pikablog.
-It will be used on benpigchu.com/blog
+It will be used on benpigchu.com/blog .

 ##another NODE!
 Yes, JS is good!

 ##how to use
-just like this
+just like this:

 	main.js [input folder] [output folder]